Kintsugi Hope

 The word Kintsugi is the name of the Japanese art form of mending broken pots with golden glue.
 Rather than using superglue so that the cracks are hidden , the gold makes a feature of the cracks and the item potentially becomes more beautiful …it certainly becomes more unique.

-This analogy can be used for us in our lives.
-By facing the cracks instead of trying to hide them we can discover treasure in our scars ,find beauty in our brokenness and a hope for the future!
-In that way we can begin the journey to become the people God intended us to be .
+This analogy applies to our lives.
+By facing the cracks instead of trying to hide them, we discover treasure in our scars, find beauty in our brokenness and a hope for the future!
+In that way we can begin the journey to become the people God intended us to be.

 Kintsugi Hope was set up by Patrick Regan OBE and his wife Diane.
-After personally facing challenges he realised that what helped most was being able to be authentic and honest, sharing his struggles and realising he wasn’t alone.
-He set up the charity “Kintsugi Hope” not so much as a charity but as a movement where churches across the country could provide safe spaces for this to happen.
-A 12 week programme has been produced to be run with small groups to provide safe and supportive spaces committed to people’s wellbeing and working with an attitude of humility – not to judge, fix or rescue but to come alongside and love one another.
+After personally facing challenges he encountered authenticity and honesty, sharing his struggles and realised he wasn’t alone.
+He set up “Kintsugi Hope”, a movement where churches across the country could provide safe spaces.
+We run a programme for small groups to provide safe and supportive spaces committed to people’s wellbeing.

 St Michaels was one of the first churches to be involved after running a pilot group and has been officially partnering with Kintsugi Hope since September 2019.